mus-format/musgen-go/README.md

   }
   bs, err := g.Generate()
   if err != nil {
+  // In case of an error (e.g., if you forget to add an import path), the
-    // In case of an error, generated code can be checked for additional details. log.Println(err)
+  // generated code can be inspected for additional details.
+    log.Println(err)
   }
   err = os.WriteFile("./mus-format.gen.go", bs, 0755)